MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

 Message extension are a type of Teams app that allows you to integrate your chat functionality directly into Teams.
 This can enhance your app's usability and provide a seamless user experience.
 We recommend you to follow the best practices:

-<details><summary>API based message extensions</summary>
+<details><summary>API-based message extensions</summary>

-API based message extensions are a powerful tool that allows you to extend the functionality of your Teams app by integrating with external APIs.
+API-based message extensions are a powerful tool that allows you to extend the functionality of your Teams app by integrating with external APIs.
 This can greatly enhance the capabilities of your app and provide a richer user experience.
-To implement API based message extension, you need to follow these guidelines:
+To implement API-based message extension, you need to follow these guidelines:

 * `Commands.id` in app manifest must match the corresponding `operationId` in the OpenAPI specification.
 * If there's a required parameter without a default value, the parameter name of the command defined in the Teams app manifest must match this parameter name.